apache/pekko-samples/pekko-sample-distributed-workers-scala/README.md

 The 'WorkManager' actor can accept or deny a work request and we need to deal with unexpected errors:

 * If the 'WorkManager' accepts the request, the actor schedules a new tick to itself and toggles back to the idle behavior.
 * To deal with failures, the message uses the [ask pattern](http://pekko.apache.org/docs/pekko/current//scala/actors.html#ask-send-and-receive-future) to add a timeout to wait for a reply.
-If the timeout expires before the master responds, the returned 'Future' fails with an pekko.pattern.AskTimeoutException.
+If the timeout expires before the master responds, the returned 'Future' fails with a pekko.pattern.AskTimeoutException.
 * We transform timeouts or denials from the 'WorkManager' into a 'Failed' value that is automatically piped back to `self` and a `Retry` is scheduled.

 When a workload has been acknowledged by the master, the actor goes back to the  `idle` behavior which schedules